LatroServices/FMPlus/tutorials/SIMBoxModule.md

 ## ML Reports

+1. Go to the FM+ portal and log in to your account.
+2. Go to SIM Box Module > ML Reports page.
+3. Choose desirable *Date range* and all tiles and graphs in this page will change accordingly.

 ## Detection Downloader

 There are two methods of access the detections page.

  Method 1:
 -      Go to Rule Summary > choose a Rule and click *View Detections* button Method 2: